Who is considered an international student?

 Red River College Polytechnic takes on average up to four weeks to process an application after receiving the documents by mail.
-All documents should be received by Red River College Polytechnic up to 30 days after the online application is completed.
+All documents should be received by Red River College Polytechnic within 15 days after the online application is completed.

 Can I work while studying in Canada?

 Depending on your conditions as an international student at RRC Polytech, you may be eligible to work while enrolled in your academic program.
 See additional information on working while studying.